HaiderRasoolQadri/HaiderQadri/README.md

 ### About me :
   - I'm a `Mathematician` and currently learning `Data Science`, `Machine Learning` and `Deep Learning`.

-  - For my expreience visit my Github Repositories and Kaggle account mentioned below:
+  - To see my work visit my Github Repositories and Kaggle account mentioned below:

   - What's special about me is that I'm `Hard Working`.